Welcome to Fish Bioenergetics 4.0

 If you select Consumption, the program will use the value you input in the box (in grams of total prey wet weight) and assign the fish a daily consumption value so that the total consumption value from the simulation matches the consumption value you used as an input.

-Input data files contain information that might have been collected in the field, retrieved from historical archives, or pulled from scientific literature.
+Input data files contain information that might have been collected in the field, retrieved from historical archives, or obtained from scientific literature.
 These files are created outside FB4 and are loaded automatically by the program once it is launched.
 Not all simulations require the same input files but all simulations require the files in the Main Inputs folder to be filled out.

 - Main Inputs

 The Main Input files include: Temperature, Prey Energy Density (Prey_E), Prey Proportions (Diet_prop), Predator Energy Density (Pred_E), and Indigestible Prey (only if using Equation 3 for waste losses; see Stewart et al. 1983).
-All files are saved in .csv format.
+All files are saved in .csv format (comma separated values).
 Default files have been provided with the Fish Bioen 4.0 folder but these can be modified to reflect your own data.
 To do so, simply replace the days and input data with your own data and save the .csv file before launching FB4.
 Data are linearly interpolated for the days where the data are missing.
 You must always have the same number of prey items for each of the input files (except Predator Energy Density) that you plan on using for the simulations.